Bootstrap installation

-The Salt Project provides a public repository for packages at the Salt Project Package Repo.
+The Salt Project provides public repositories for packages on the public Broadcom Artifactory endpoint:

 The preferred method for installing Salt is using distribution packages.
 This method ensures that: